-We Perform Albert Anker art authentication.
-Albert Anker appraisal.
-Albert Anker certificates of authenticity (COA).
-Albert Anker analysis, research, scientific tests, full art authentications.
+We perform Albert Anker art authentication, appraisal, certificates of authenticity (COA)., analysis, research, scientific tests, full art authentications.
 We will help you sell your Albert Anker or we will sell it for you.

 Born in Switzerland, Albert Anker is well-known for his beautiful paintings of children.
 A father of four, his children often served as models for his scenes which are usually set in a pastoral backdrop or show a very tender, sweet portrayal of childhood.
 He has been called the most popular Swiss painter of the 19th century, and the quality of his paintings clearly speaks louder than words.

 Little Knitters, 1892

 Though Anker did not initially attend art school, he studied under Louis Wallinger taking drawing lessons.
 In 1851 he went to Berne, Germany to study theology where he would become a priest.
 He became dissatisfied with the priesthood and much to his fathers’ dismay; Anker was still fascinated by art.
 In 1854 finally moved to Paris to study at the Ecole Impériale des Beaux-Arts.

 While attending art school in Paris, he also worked for Charles Gleyre in his studio and sold portraits.
 Also studying under Gleyre at the time were Monet, Sisley, Renoir and others.
 In 1861, Anker traveled to Italy where he became influenced by the works of Corregio and Titian, among others.

 Aside from his numerous paintings of young children, Anker would also paint light and airy landscapes in watercolor.
 These landscapes were typically inspired by the Italian countryside, where he would travel often in during his lifetime.
 In particular, Anker turned to watercolors in the last ten years of his life due to health problems.